OumarouSoro/My-Repo-1/Profile.md

+# Areas of interest: _Biochemistry, Microbiology, Molecular Biology, Biotechnology, and Bioinformatics_
+## Research interests:
-Areas of interest: Biochemistry, Microbiology, Molecular Biology, Biotechnology, and Bioinformatics Research interests: Antimicrobial resistance (AMR) and using microbial genomic approaches to define the epidemiology and multidrug resistance risks of target bacterial pathogens.
-Provides novel solutions to combat antibiotic resistance using naturally derived bacteriophages.
-My Master's project focuses on isolating candidate bacteriophages against multidrug-resistant Enterococcus faecalis and Enterococcus faecium from environmental sources in Kenya.
+_* Antimicrobial resistance (AMR) and using microbial genomic approaches to define the epidemiology and multidrug resistance risks of_
+_target bacterial pathogens_.
+Provides novel solutions to combat antibiotic resistance using naturally derived bacteriophages. **_My Master's_** _**project**_ focuses on isolating candidate bacteriophages against multidrug-resistant _Enterococcus faecalis_ and _Enterococcus faecium_ from environmental sources in **Kenya**.